brenfrrs/twitter_sentiment_analysis/README.md

 There are instances where people use negative language in a positive way when describing apple products.
 For example, the phrase *'Apple M1 kills intel chips speed'* may be classified by our model as negative, when in fact it is positive.
 We developed a [small script](./scripts/tagger.py) that can be used to quickly tag tweets as positive/negative/neutral.

+Additional insights may also be gained from broadening the search terms used in analysis, as well as the time window.

 ## For More Information

 See the full modeling/analysis notebooks [here](path/to/notebooks) or review our [presentation](path/to).